Home and Learn: Web Design Course

 It is a bit old, now, but still gives you a good idea of what CSS layouts are all about.

-In the next section, you'll learn how to create a table using HTML and CSS.
+In the next section, you'll learn about CSS grids.